hrsh7th/nvim-compe/README.md

 If you are enabling the `omni` source, please try to disable it.

+### Incredibly lagging.

+If you are enabling the `treesitter` source, please try to disable it.

 ### How to remove `Pattern not found`?

 You can set `set shortmess+=c` in your vimrc.

 ### How to use LSP snippet?